Copyright © 2021 Somenek + Pittman MD. All rights reserved.

+We are fortunate that there are effective hair loss treatment options.
 Hair loss affects over 50 million men and 30 million women in the US alone.
 This is commonly a stressful and emotional experience for those that are going through it.
-We are fortunate that there are effective treatments for hair restoration.
-Some are targeted for temporary hair re-growth while some can slow down the progression of hair loss.
+Some are targeted for temporary hair re-growth while some can slow down the progression.
+Whether you’re young or old, male or female, have thinning hair or thick hair; there are important facts about hair loss that everyone should know.

 Some hair loss treatment solutions in Washington DC can help slow down the loss of hair, and some can help regrow some hairs with continued and diligent application of the treatment.

-Determining the cause of your hair loss is of the utmost importance.
+Determining the cause is of the utmost importance.
 Hair loss caused by medical conditions can be reversed once the medical condition is treated.
 Stress can also be a contributing factor that can lead to temporary hair loss.
-Below are some frequent causes of hair loss that Dr. Somenek looks for during your consultation to determine the best treatment plan tailored for you.
+Below are some frequent causes that Dr. Somenek looks for during your consultation to determine the best non-surgical treatment plan tailored for you.
+Although many think hair loss is strictly a male disease, women actually make up 40% of hair loss sufferers.

 This is the most common cause of hair loss in both men and women.
 Genes play a large role in this disease, and it can be passed on from either the mother or the father, and can start as early as the late teens.
 Unlike males, who will lose hair in the crown of their hair or on the top of the scalp, female pattern baldness is characterized by widespread thinning on the scalp.
-The first sign of hair loss is often widening of the part or the ponytail becoming smaller.
+The first sign is often widening of the part or the ponytail becoming smaller.
 The hair loss is characterized by the decreasing size of the hair follicles, where the hair follicles produce shorter, thinner, more brittle hairs, and can eventually stop producing any hair.

 When hair follicles in the anagen (growing) phase or catagen (resting) phase abnormally transition to the shedding (telogen) phase, it is known as telogen effluvium, and can cause sudden hair loss in men and women.
 It is usually brought on by a stressful event, and can incite handfuls of hair to fall out at a time.
 The good news is that recovery is almost always possible with this type of hair loss.